jaxriemer/NewRepo/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+**Contours detection**

+  Contour detections can be used for photo filters.
+For example, sparkling stars or other special effects can be placed on all the detected edges.
+It could also turn the image into a stylish painting by distinguishing the edges between dark and light and painting areas with different shades of color.

+**Face detection**

+  Face detection can be used on security cameras by alerting the owner or taking photos when suspicious faces are detected.
+It does not work well when faces are partially covered, and could be used for detecting whether subjects are wearing masks properly.

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%205/imgs/face-detection.png"  width="400"/>

+**Flow detection**

+  The flow detection could be used to detect the movements of feature points on people, and can be used as an extension of our red light green light game in Lab 4, where player movements could be detected by this flow detection algorithm and the win/lose state could be determined based on that.

+**Object detection**

+  Object detection can be used to alert the messiness of one place.
+For example, in an emergency exit hallway, when the number of objects exceeds a certain threshold, staff should be alerted to be aware and take action.

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%205/imgs/object-detection.png"  width="400"/>